bosbase/c-sharp-sdk/docs/SQL_TABLE_REGISTRATION.md

 # Register Existing SQL Tables with the C# SDK

-Use the SQL table helpers to expose existing tables (or run SQL to create them) and automatically generate REST collections.
+Use the SQL table helpers on `client.Collections` to expose existing tables (or run SQL to create them) and automatically generate REST collections.
 Both calls are **superuser-only**.

 - `RegisterSqlTablesAsync(tables: string[])` – map existing tables to collections without running SQL.
 - `ImportSqlTablesAsync(tables: SqlTableDefinition[])` – optionally run SQL to create tables first, then register them.
 Returns `{ created, skipped }`.
+- `SqlTableDefinition` is a helper record that packages a table name and optional SQL string.

 ## Requirements